Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

   by a contract, and not by a user.

-+ The keyword ``field`` specifies that the contract in question must contain a mutable field of the specified type.
++ The keyword ``field`` specifies that the contract in question must contain a mutable field with the specified name and of the specified type.

 Listing a New Token